Points Progression and Grade Change

 11. Question: Our club is looking to get a set of measuring hoops to aid us in putting the right size dogs in the right classes.
 Please could you suggest where we can purchase these from?

-Answer: RVA Agility equipment supply the measuring hoops.
-Their contact details are available on the website: http://www.rvaagility.com/.
+Answer: RVA Agility equipment and First Contact Agility supply the measuring hoops.
+Their contact details are available on there websites: www.rvaagility.com or www.firstcontactagility.co.uk.

 Class Progression - special classes